"That Reminds Me of a Story"

 Image size: 6 3/4" x 7 1/4" - Edition: 50 signed and numbered, 15 remarqued artist proofs.

-Hal Holbrook returned many years later to Piper’s Opera House.
-A group of us went to see him and show him the painting and give a framed copy.
-He loved the painting and was amazed that he could see himself in the likeness.
+Years later, Hal Holbrook returned to Piper's Opera House, and a group of us went to see him and show him the painting.
+He loved it and was amazed by how much he looked like Mark Twain in the painting.
+Holbrook even posed for me again for another painting called "Victory Train."